Tax Code of Azerbaijan

 Tax Code of Azerbaijan (Azərbaycan Respublikasının Vergi Məcəlləsi) is the primary tax law in Azerbaijan.
 The Code establishes general principles of taxation In Azerbaijan, sets the rules for determining, payment and collection of taxes, identifies the rights and responsibilities of taxpayers and tax authorities, as well as the liabilities for violation of tax legislation.

-The Code was adopted by former President of Azerbaijan Heydar Aliyev on July 11, 2000 and entered into force in January 2001.
+The Code was adopted by Milli Majlis at the initiative of the former President of Azerbaijan Heydar Aliyev on July 11, 2000, and entered into force in January 2001.

 Structure

 The Tax Code of Azerbaijan consists of 17 chapters and 221 articles.
 The chapters are as follows:

 General provisions regarding tax relations, rights and responsibilities of taxpayers and tax agents, as well as tax agencies, tax control processes are defined, moreover, responsibilities for violation of tax legislation and the process of appealing of decisions of tax authorities are identified, finally general rules for tax payments are mentioned in the General part of the Code.

 The Special part of the Code separately defines specific taxes like income tax, profit tax, VAT, tax on land, road tax, mining tax and simplified tax, as well as the procedures related to these taxes are detailed in this part.